-- Take That: "Mr. President, Have Pity On The Working Man", probably his bitterest song.
-Arguably the entire score of "Faust", as well, at least to fundamentalists.
+- "Mr. President, Have Pity On The Working Man", probably his most bitter song.

 - His 1979 album Born Again has two examples aimed at other musicians.
 On the cover, he's wearing Kiss-like makeup, and the song "The Story of a Rock and Roll Band" is a parody of Electric Light Orchestra.